Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 intermediate hashes from the log tree are provided that are necessary to compute the new root hash from the given log entries and the full subtrees retained by the user.

+Only once the user successfully verifies that the log entries' timestamps are monotonic and that it correctly computed the new root hash, can they update their stored state to replace the previous tree head with the new one.

 For users which have never interacted with the Transparency Log before and don't have a previous tree head to advertise, the Transparency Log simply provides the